 Crowdsourced Review Sites

-Crowdsourced review sites paint a similar picture of the business.
+Crowdsourced review sites paint a similar picture.
 Best Company’s user reviews average 1.2 out of 5 stars.
 Many of the reviews state that they’d give 0 stars if they could.
-All but one of the reviews gives the lowest rating possible.
+Almost all of the reviews give the lowest rating possible

 Trustpilot is a similar review site.
-Tribal lenders seem to favor it, perhaps because the numbers are easy to manipulate.
-Many online review sites are vulnerable to fake reviews and gatekeeping (only allowing reviews from people who will likely say good things), but Trustpilot seems especially susceptible.
-One way to get a pulse-check for the legitimacy of a company’s reviews on Trustpilot is to filter them by source.
+Tribal lenders seem to favor it, perhaps because the numbers are easier to manipulate.
+Many online review sites are vulnerable to fake reviews and gatekeeping (only allowing reviews from people who will likely say good things).
+Trustpilot ha been susceptible to this, but the company said it has been taking steps to weed out reviews that might not be legitimate.
+One way to get an idea of the legitimacy of a company’s reviews on Trustpilot is to filter them by source.

 Here’s the difference between the MaxLend review scores at Trustpilot when you filter by those directly invited and the ones that occurred organically: